 Encouraging U.S. Businesses to Export – One Company at a Time

-The U.S. Commerce Department reports that less than one percent of all U.S. businesses export, and of those that do, most only sell to NAFTA partners Canada and/or Mexico.
+The U.S. Commerce Department reports that less than one percent of all U.S. businesses export, and of those that do, most only sell to USMCA partners Canada and/or Mexico.
 When the Small Business Administration set out to find out why, most common responses included:

 - Don’t know much about it/not sure where to start